 Top tip: discard the ideas at the bottom, so you have a refined list of ideas ready to be evaluated in more depth with our 2D Matrix.

 Participants score each idea across two dimensions.
 The results are displayed on a 2D matrix to enable discussion on which ideas to take forward.

 This is a great activity for initially shortlisting ideas then using 2D Matrix to really concentrate minds.

-Some final thoughts to support you when running this method:
+Some final thoughts to support you when running this activity:

 - Be ruthless when pruning between Dot Voting and 2D Matrix.
 This is an opportunity to focus in on the consensus ideas in the group